 With demand for this IPO through the roof, other companies will take note.

-Disclosure: I own shares of the East Coast eREIT.
-I’m also an affiliate partner of Fundrise.
+Disclosure: I own several Fundrise real estate funds and the Innovation Fund.
+I’m also a long time affiliate partner of Fundrise.
 If you use any links in this article to open an account with Fundrise, I may receive a commission at no cost to you.
 This article is not a recommendation to buy or sell real estate or eREITs.

 It has considerable more risk then the avg iPo and they are loosing money so yes it is an exciting and new opertunity but I don’t think people are realizing how risky it is